-Disable Content Caching on macOS to prevent endpoints from serving as local update servers
+Disable Apple Content Caching on macOS endpoints to stop them from serving updates and iCloud data fleet-wide

 Consider Worklets your easy button